kryptco/krypton-ios/README.md

 ```

 # LICENSE
-We are currently working on a new license for Kryptonite.
+We are currently working on a new license for Krypton.
 For now, the code
 is released under All Rights Reserved.